Thenx0009/Spam_Classifier_Project/README.md

 6. valuating the Model: Calculates and displays the confusion matrix and accuracy score for model performance evaluation.

+7. Creating the Streamlit App: Generates the [Colab+pycharm_code\app.py](app.py) file using the Streamlit library to create a user-friendly web application for spam detection.

 ## Usage <a name="usage"></a>
 You can use this code as a starting point for SMS spam classification.
 To use the program, follow these steps: